 The PHA may submit a proposal for project-based housing that is owned or controlled by the PHA.
-If the proposal for PHA-owned housing is selected, the PHA will use Bahia Management to review the PHA selection and to administer the PBV program.
-The PHA will obtain HUD approval of Bahia Management prior to selecting the proposal for PHA-owned housing.
+If the proposal for PHA-owned housing is selected, the PHA will use a qualified agency to review the PHA selection process.
+The PHA will obtain HUD approval from qualified agency prior to selecting the proposal for PHA-owned housing.